|

 1H – 1S; Similar to above auction, partnership agreements

-2C – 3S; challenging auctions.
+are required for these2C – 3S; challenging auctions.
 When in doubt, consider

 playing these bids as forcing.